ACM Policy on Authorship

 Scope of Policy

-This policy applies to all submitted, accepted, and published articles in all ACM Publication venues, including ACM journals, ACM conferences, ICPS conferences, ACM magazines, and ACM books.
+This policy applies to all submitted, accepted, and published articles and abstracts in all ACM Publication venues, including ACM journals, ACM conferences, ICPS conferences, ACM magazines, and ACM books.

 ACM journals, magazines, and conferences, and ICPS conferences shall reference this Policy in Calls for Papers, Instructions for Authors, and other solicitations of submissions.
 The reference to this Policy should appear alongside other venue-specific policies.
 All of the above publication venues are also encouraged to incorporate acknowledgement of these representations into their respective paper submissions process.